espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit-v1.0.rst

 Proceed to :doc:`../../get-started/index`, where Section :ref:`get-started-step-by-step` will quickly help you set up the development environment and then flash an example project onto your board.

+To use the older GNU Make compilation system, please refer to :ref:`get-started-step-by-step` section.

 Move on to the next section only if you have successfully completed all the above steps.